 Falsely demonstrating the work environment safety: The Workers’ Compensation premium depends vastly on the work environment and its working conditions.
 Employers can lie about it to have reduced premium expenses on their budget.
 The roles and responsibilities of workers at the workspace help the insurers determine the cost of premium that the employer will pay.
 The insurers need to get an insight on the risk of injury or illness in order to determine the Workers’ Compensation premium.

 Under-reporting payroll: Some employers, in order to reduce their Workers’ Compensation premium, under-report their payroll to the insurance authorities.

-Getting away with not buying Workers’ Compensation Insurance: Some employers, straight up, do not bother to buy a Workers’ Compensation Insurance just so that they can reduce their expenses and go a bit easy on their budget.
-Though this is not exactly a fraud, in some states, certain types of employers are legally mandated to get a Workers’ Compensation Insurance for their workers.
-Failing to do this can be categorized as an illegal practice and fraud if they fail to do so.
+Getting away with not buying Workers’ Compensation Insurance: Some employers, straight up, do not bother to buy a Workers’ Compensation Insurance just so that they can reduce their expenses and ease on their budget.
+Though this is not exactly fraud, in some states, certain types of employers are legally mandated to get a Workers’ Compensation Insurance for their workers.
+It can be categorized as illegal practice and fraud if they fail to do so.

 False Workers' Compensation Claims by Health Care Providers

 Even the health care providers like hospitals and doctors have committed Workers’ Compensation Fraud in the past.

 Issuing overpriced medical bills: There was an incident in California where medical professionals and marketers committed a fraud of over 200 million dollars and duped the workers’ compensation system by hiring migrants who would file false Workers’ Compensation Claims against their employers.